Thursday, November 19, 2015

 But while the President and some of his officials are open to a government takeover of Multiply, Budget Secretary Florencio Abad said the plan has to be thoroughly studied, as it would involve a “major shift” in the role of government.

-“The role of government is to provide defense, national security, and peace, and order.
+“The role of government is to provide defense, national security, peace, and order.
 It is not the role (of the government) to do the direct production of whatever they use,” Diokno said on the sidelines of the commissioning of two new fast patrol boats acquired from France for the Philippine Coast Guard (PCG).
 The commissioning was held at the PCG headquarters on Roxas Boulevard.

 “Can you imagine the military producing their own website?
 That is a major decision, we have to discuss it,” he added.
 “I want to see the complete proposal.”